centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 The service panel contains the following elements:

-- **Details** tab: Detailed information about its current status,
+- **Details** tab: Detailed information about its current status.
+You can drag and drop tiles to rearrange them.
-- **Timeline** tab: The timeline of events that occured for this service,
+- **Timeline** tab: The timeline of events that occured for this service
-- **Graph** tab: A graph with one curve per metric collected by this service,
+- **Graph** tab: A graph with one curve per metric collected by this service
 - Shortcuts to the configurations, logs and reports for this service and its related host.